You are here

 real estate is recorded on the balance sheet,

 the assessable value of the real estate is the value of the portion of the principal home and land that is used for commercial purposes.
 Any land exceeding the two hectares of adjacent land is assessable.
-An AVO valuation may be necessary.
+A valuation by a qualified valuation service provider may be necessary.

-an AVO valuation may be necessary if the property includes titles other than the principal home title.
+a valuation by a qualified valuation service provider may be necessary if the property includes titles other than the principal home title.

 the assessable current market value of the real estate differs from the written down value,

 the difference is shared between the partners and added to their recorded interests in the partnership.